-12. ENCOURAGES Contracting Parties to develop or improve national legislation and policies for restoration of freshwater ecosystems, in addition to protection and sustainable management of freshwater ecosystems;
+14. ENCOURAGES Contracting Parties to develop or improve national legislation and policies for restoration of freshwater ecosystems, in addition to protection and sustainable management of freshwater ecosystems;

-13. ENCOURAGES Contracting Parties to include quantifiable targets for restoration and protection of freshwater ecosystems in national policies and plans for climate, development, biodiversity, wetlands, desertification disaster and risk management, and to report on progress in implementing river, lake and other freshwater wetland restoration and protection in National Reports for the Convention on Wetlands, the Convention on Biological Diversity, the United Nations Framework Convention on Climate Change, the Convention on Migratory Species, and the Convention to Combat and Desertification, among other relevant multilateral environmental agreements (MEAs);
+15. [ENCOURAGES] [INVITES] Contracting Parties to include quantifiable targets, as appropriate and in line with their national priorities and capacities, for restoration and protection of freshwater ecosystems in national policies and plans for climate, development, biodiversity, wetlands, desertification disaster and risk management, and to report on progress [in implementing river, lake and other freshwater wetland restoration and protection in National Reports for the Convention on Wetlands, the Convention on Biological Diversity, the United Nations Framework Convention on Climate Change, the Convention on Migratory Species, and the Convention to Combat and Desertification, among other relevant multilateral environmental agreements (MEAs) and the UN Decade on Ecosystem Restoration];

-14. ENCOURAGES Contracting Parties to adopt and pursue enhanced restoration including nature-based solutions (NBS) and ecosystem-based strategies that deliver climate, biodiversity and development priorities, that integrate NBS and/or ecosystem-based approaches (EBA) and that take a landscape and basin approach, such as the removal of barriers to restore the free-flowing status of rivers, or the rewetting of peatlands, and to couple this with the effective protection of freshwater ecosystems important for biodiversity and ecosystem services within national systems of protected and conserved areas, including Wetlands of International Importance, including the rewetting of peatlands;
+16. [ENCOURAGES Contracting Parties to adopt and pursue enhanced restoration including nature-based solutions (NBS), as defined in UNEA Resolution 5/5, and ecosystem-based approaches that deliver climate, biodiversity and development priorities, and that take a landscape and river basin approach, towards the recovery of the connectivity of freshwater ecosystems [such as the removal of barriers to restore the free-flowing status of rivers or the restoring and rewetting of peatlands], and to couple this with land-use planning around water and the effective protection of freshwater ecosystems important for biodiversity and ecosystem services within national systems of protected and conserved areas, and other effective area-based conservation measures, including Wetlands of International Importance;]

-15. ENCOURAGES Contracting Parties to include in their priorities, the restoration of degraded freshwater ecosystems within and connected to Wetlands of International Importance, and other conservation areas, with a focus on restoration and effective management activities that would improve ecological character and ability to sustain biodiversity and ecosystem services, including though changing climatic and hydrologic conditions;
+17. ENCOURAGES Contracting Parties, taking into account their national capacities and circumstances, to include in their priorities, the restoration of degraded freshwater ecosystems within and connected to Wetlands of International Importance, and other conservation areas, with a focus on restoration and effective management activities that improve ecological character and the habitat’s ability to sustain biodiversity and ecosystem services, including in response to changing climatic and hydrologic conditions;

-16. INVITES Contracting Parties to engage with the Freshwater Challenge in line with national circumstances as a means to enhance national implementation of the Convention on Wetlands and other global commitments and national priorities on freshwater ecosystem health and water security;
+18. INVITES Contracting Parties to engage with the Freshwater Challenge, particularly with Ramsar Administrative Authorities, in line with national circumstances as a means to enhance national implementation of the Convention on Wetlands and other global commitments as well as national priorities on freshwater ecosystem health and water security;

-17. REQUESTS the Secretariat to support Contracting Parties in restoration of freshwater ecosystems, including by engaging with the Freshwater Challenge as appropriate, and by contributing to the implementation of the mission to “Conserve and restore natural habitats critical to protect green water” identified by the Global Commission on the Economics of Water;
+19. REQUESTS the Secretariat to engage and collaborate with the Freshwater Challenge, particularly with Ramsar Administrative Authorities, as appropriate, and subject to available resources [and to contribute to the implementation of the mission to “Conserve and restore natural habitats critical to protect green water” identified by the Global Commission on the Economics of Water];

-18. REQUESTS the Scientific and Technical Review Panel, consistent with its scope, mandate and priority thematic work areas, to consider the need for additional support, guidance and technical capacity building on the restoration of rivers, lakes and other freshwater wetlands, including on setting of targets, selection of indicators, identification of policy measures, and delivery of restoration programmes, and to engage with the Freshwater Challenge as appropriate in the production and dissemination of any such guidance and support;
+20. REQUESTS the Scientific and Technical Review Panel, consistent with its scope, mandate and priority thematic work areas, to consider the need for additional support, guidance and technical capacity building on the restoration of rivers, lakes and other freshwater wetlands, including on setting of targets, selection of indicators, identification of policy measures, and delivery of restoration programmes, and INVITES the STRP to engage with the Freshwater Challenge as appropriate in the production and dissemination of any such guidance and support;

-19. ENCOURAGES Contracting Parties to adopt common restoration indicators for freshwater ecosystems and including policy measures in strategies, action plans and reporting across other MEAs and frameworks;
+21. [ENCOURAGES Contracting Parties to adopt common restoration indicators, where possible consistent with indicators applied in the 5th Strategic Plan and in other MEA and global monitoring frameworks, for freshwater ecosystems and including policy measures in strategies, action plans and reporting across other MEAs and frameworks, as appropriate];

-20. INVITES the International Organization Partners of the Convention, United Nations agencies, and other stakeholders to work towards the upscaling and alignment of restoration of rivers, lakes and other freshwater ecosystems at the national, subnational, regional and international levels; and
+22. INVITES the International Organization Partners of the Convention, United Nations agencies, and other stakeholders to [incorporate the scaling up of areas and the application of guidelines for restoration] [continue work towards the upscaling and alignment of restoration] of rivers, lakes and other freshwater ecosystems at the national, subnational, regional and international levels;